Zepeng-Mu/ezGenomeTracks/README.md

 > [!NOTE]
 > `ezGenomeTracks` is in early development, many functionalities may be missing or incomplete.
 Feedback and contributions are welcome!

+> [!TIP]
+> This repository includes a reusable agent skill file at `SKILL.md`.
+You can copy it into your preferred agent skills directory (for example: `cp SKILL.md ~/.copilot/skills/ezgenometracks/SKILL.md`) and then load it from your favorite coding agent setup.

 ## Installation

 Install ezGenomeTracks from GitHub using `pak`, which automatically handles Bioconductor dependencies: